Summary

 The unsinkable aircraft carrier:

-There is much conversation today about whether Israel gets too much power and influence in the U.S. government, and in turn has too much power in the affairs.
-The population of Israel is 9,500,000 people.
-Per capita, Israel receives more support than any other country due to its geopolitical partnership, which promotes democratic principles in the Middle East.
+There is much conversation today about whether Israel has too much power and influence in the U.S. Government, Institutions, and Enterprises, and in turn has too much power in the affairs.
+The problem is not how much influence the USA has over Israel, but how much influence Israel has over the USA.

 A couple of Facts: